sagaxyz/node-infra/README.md

 - `aws_region`: the AWS region where the cluster runs.
 - `aws_profile`: the profile name of the deployer IAM User with the required privileges.
 This is used to provision the cluster.
 It has to be the same saved in `~/.aws/credentials`.
 - `moniker`: your validator moniker.
+- `route53_zone`: hosted zone in Route53 you will use to expose SPC p2p.
+Route53 must be autoritative.

 The default inventory hostname is `eks-cluster-name`.
 This is going to be the name of your EKS cluster.
 You can override it with your desired EKS cluster name.
 It can be your moniker if you don't have an already running cluster on AWS, in the same region.
 NOTE: this is a yaml key.